poult-lab/daily-word/english_words_ learning.md

 [adj] The journey soon became tedious. /Building even a simple neural network can be a confusing task and tuning it to get the better result is an extremely tedious task.

 "lasting or taking too long and not interesting" -boring-

+> **Boring is more common**.
+"This party is dull/boring."
+Tedious is stronger and also implies that the situation is long and slow.
+"Peeling a bucket of shrimp is a tedious job."